coreos/coreos-cloudinit/Documentation/cloud-config.md

 The `coreos.units.*` parameters define a list of arbitrary systemd units to start.
 Each item is an object with the following fields:

 - **name**: String representing unit's name.
 Required.
 - **runtime**: Boolean indicating whether or not to persist the unit across reboots.
-This is analagous to the `--runtime` argument to `systemd enable`.
+This is analogous to the `--runtime` argument to `systemd enable`.
 Default value is false.
 - **enable**: Boolean indicating whether or not to handle the [Install] section of the unit file.
 This is similar to running `systemctl enable <name>`.
 Default value is false.
 - **content**: Plaintext string representing entire unit file.
 If no value is provided, the unit is assumed to exist already.
 - **command**: Command to execute on unit: start, stop, reload, restart, try-restart, reload-or-restart, reload-or-try-restart.
 Default value is restart.